V. J. Edgecombe: College career

+During his single season at Baylor, Edgecombe averaged 15 points, 5.4 rebounds, 3.3 assists and 2.1 steals per game while shooting 43.8 percent from the field.
+He was named Big 12 Freshman of the Year.
+Following the season, Edgecombe declared for the 2025 NBA draft, forfeiting his remaining collegiate eligibility.

 Professional career

 Edgecombe was selected with the third overall pick by the Philadelphia 76ers in the 2025 NBA draft.

-In his NBA regular season debut on October 22, 2025, Edgecombe scored 34 points, pulled down seven rebounds and collected three assists to help the Sixers to a 117–116 win against the Boston Celtics.
+In his NBA regular-season debut on October 22, 2025, Edgecombe scored 34 points, pulled down seven rebounds and collected three assists to help the Sixers to a 117–116 win against the Boston Celtics.
 His 34 points were the most all-time in an NBA debut in Sixers franchise history, surpassing the previous record of 30 set by Allen Iverson, and the third-most all time in NBA history, trailing only Wilt Chamberlain (43; 1959) and Frank Selvy (35; 1954).
 He also surpassed LeBron James' previous record (12) for the most points scored in a quarter in an NBA debut, with 14.
 On November 4, Edgecombe recorded his first career double-double, with 12 points and 11 rebounds in a 113–111 loss to the Chicago Bulls.
+On March 19, 2026, Edgecombe recorded a career-high 38 points, along with 11 assists, in a 139–118 win against the Sacramento Kings.

+In Game 2 of the Eastern Conference First Round against the Boston Celtics, Edgecombe recorded 30 points and 10 rebounds in a 111–97 win, becoming the youngest player in NBA history to record a 30-point, 10-rebound game in the postseason, as well as the first rookie to do so since Tim Duncan in 1998.
+During the playoffs, it was announced that Edgecombe had finished third in NBA Rookie of the Year voting behind Cooper Flagg and Kon Knueppel and had been selected to the NBA All-Rookie First Team.

 National team career

 Edgecombe was named to the Bahamas national team for the 2024 Olympic Qualifying Tournament in Valencia.
 Edgecombe averaged 16.5 points, 5.5 rebounds, and 3.8 assists in four games.
-At the 2024 FIBA Olympic Qualifying Tournament (Valencia), Edgecombe averaged 16.5 points, 5.5 rebounds and 3.8 assists in four games, including 12 points, six rebounds and five assists in the final against Spain.

-He opened the tournament with 20 points in a 96–85 win over Finland—drawing attention from Finnish media as an 18-year-old “surprise card”—and then top-scored with 21 points in a 90–81 victory over Poland, capped by a dagger three in the final minute.

 Although limited by foul trouble in the final against Spain, Edgecombe made several key baskets and helped the Bahamas close the gap late in the game before ultimately falling short.

-His teammates praised his poise despite his age.
-Buddy Hield said that Edgecombe was “elite and special… so electric, with all the intangibles,” while veteran guard Eric Gordon described him as “one of the most athletic and gifted young players in our game.”
-Edgecombe later said that playing alongside NBA veterans such as Hield and Gordon “was a true confidence booster.”